eudeyy85/SWE_Practical_Works/README.md

 # Exercise 4 [Add a method to merge two sorted linked lists into a single sorted linked list.]
 implemented the merge_sorted_lists function to takes two sorted linked lists and merges them into a single sorted linked list, while loop continues as long as there are nodes in both list1 and list2, if list1's current node has a smaller value, we set current.next to list1 otherwise, we set current.next to list2.
 If one list is exhausted but the other still has nodes, we append all remaining nodes from that list to current.next since the list is already sorted, no further sorting is needed.
 The merged list starts at dummy.next, as dummy itself is an empty placeholder.
 Next the The merged list starts at dummy.next, as dummy itself is an empty placeholder and the while loop traverses each node until head is None, indicating the end of the list and also once the entire list is printed, it outputs None to signify the end.

+## What I Implemented In Practical 5

+# Exercise 1 [Implement a method to find the middle element of the linked list.]
+Implemented the function if head is None (empty list), return None and slow and fast pointers both start at head which while loop fast and fast.next are not None, move slow one step forward (slow = slow.next) and fast two steps forward (fast = fast.next.next) which means slow moves at half the speed of fast, so when fast reaches the end of the list, slow will be in the middle.
+When the loop ends, slow will be pointing to the middle node and creating the linked list and finging middle node.

+# Exercise 2 [Implement a method to find the middle element of the linked list.]
+Implemented the function to checks whether a linked list has a cycle where parameter akes one parameter, head, which is the first node of the linked list and slow variable( pointer that moves one step at a time) & fast variable(pointer that moves two steps at a time).
+The while fast and fast.next loop continues as long as fast and fast.next are not None, which means it haven't reached the end of the list.
+If at any point slow equals fast, it indicates that there is a cycle in the list and if a cycle is detected, the function returns True and then if the loop terminates without finding a cycle it returns False, indicating that the linked list does not have a cycle.
+Since the linked list created (3 -> 2) does not have a cycle (the next of node2 is None), the output of print(has_cycle(node1)) will be False.

+# Exercise 3 [Implement a method to remove duplicates from an unsorted linked list.]
+I implement a method to remove duplicates values from the linked list and iIf the head of the list is None, that means there are no nodes, so it just returns None and if head of the list is None, that means there are no nodes, so it just returns None. then start by adding the first node’s value to the set, as it’s the first we encounter.
+The loop will continue as long as there is a next node to look at.
+When we reach the end of the list, current.next will be None, and the loop will stop.
+The function is to check if the next node’s value is in the set and remove the duplicate.
+If its not duplicate, it add the value of the next node to our set of seen values.

+# Exercise 4 [Add a method to merge two sorted linked lists into a single sorted linked list.]
+I implemented merge_sorted_list function merges two sorted linked lists into one sorted linked list then continue looping as long as both lists have nodes.
+If the value of the current node in list1 is smaller than that in list2 then attach list1 to the merged list (current.next = list1) and move the list1 pointer to the next node (list1 = list1.next).If the value in list2 is smaller or equal, attach list2 to the merged list and move the list2 pointer to its next node.
+After that if there are remaining nodes in either list1 or list2, we attach them to the end of the merged list.Finally, we return the merged list starting from the node after the dummy node (dummy.next).
+The function creates a linked list from a list of values(create_linked_list(values)).
+Used the function(print_linked_list), prints the entire linked list in a readable format.Moreover, We create two sorted linked lists from two lists of values: list1 with values [0,2,4] and list2 with values [1,3,5] and merge_two_sorted_lists function to merge list1 and list2.
+The result is stored in merged_list then print the merged linked list.